-- A ceramic rod actually removes metal from the blade, so handle with care.
+- A ceramic rod (also known as sharpening rods) actually removes metal from the blade, so handle with care.

 The Shadow Black Series is known for pushing the boundaries of culinary technology and this honing steel is no exception.
 Its modern design features an ergonomic, fiber-resin military-grade G10 handle that just tucks into your palm and a handcrafted single piece of high-carbon steel with a corrosion-resistant chrome plating.
 Honing and re-aligning your blades has never looked this good.

 - The handle is impervious to heat, cold, and moisture.

 - Some chefs might find its avant-garde looks a little too out there.

 - Unlike the other honing steels in this list, this one’s on the shorter side.

 - The price point might be a bit high for some home cooks.

 We complete this list with a top of the line performer.
 The Gladiator Series 10" Honing Steel is an absolute gem of a honing tool, featuring a single piece of high carbon ThyssenKrupp German steel at 55 Rockwell that’s both durable and stain resistant and a beautiful ergonomic handle made from Spanish pakkawood.